pwr-Solaar/Solaar/docs/capabilities.md

 is sent to the Solaar rule system so that rules can detect these notifications.
 For more information on Mouse Gestures rule conditions see [the rules page](https://pwr-solaar.github.io/Solaar/rules).

+### Keyboard Key Names and Locations

+Solaar uses the standard Logitech names for keyboard keys.
+Some Logitech keyboards have different icons on some of their keys and have different functionality than suggested by these names.

+Solaar is uses the standard US keyboard layout.
+This currently only matters for the `Per-key Lighting` setting.
+Users who want to have the key names for this setting reflect the keyboard layout that they use can create and edit `~/.config/solaar/keys.yaml` which contains a YAML dictionary of key names and locations.
+For example, switching the `Y` and `Z` keys can be done  as:

+	Z: 25
+	Y: 26

+This is an experimental feature and may be modified or even eliminated.

 ### Device Profiles